jonathanGB/thunderstruct/docs/index.md

 ## Memory Error

-After approximately 13 hours of real time and approxiamtely 375 hours of compute time on a GCE instance (see appendix), the run failed to generate a 1600x1600 simulation over 6,000 time steps because a **MemoryError** was thrown.
+After approximately 13 hours of real time and approxiamtely 375 hours of compute time on a GCE instance (see gRPC-buffer branch for specifications), the run failed to generate a 1600x1600 simulation over 6,000 time steps because a **MemoryError** was thrown.
 In order to generate the movie, the array of grids is copied for rendering.
 This means that what was a 3D array of around 130GB essentially doubles, resulting in far more memory being used than we expected.
 We had 300GB of RAM at the time, which should have been enough to handle this increase.
 However, we believe that some other memory from the generation part of the algorithm (before rendering) had not been freed yet.
 Python being a garbage-collected language, it is much more difficult to free memory.
 At this point in the process the leaking memory should have been freed (as it was out of the lexical scope), but it seems like it was not yet.
 As such, we increased the memory to a 600GB total.
 This was definitely overboard --- the subsequent run showed that the peak reached was near 330GB ---, but the little difference in terms of cost made it feel like a safe bet.
 If we were to run this again, we could request less memory, as we would be more confident of its reasonable range of usage.

 In order to prevent the need to rerun in the event of a failed render, we also wrote the array to disk before rendering.
 By default on GCP, compute engines are assigned 10GB of disk storage (can be HDD or SSD, for an extra cost); to satisfy the need to store 130GB to disk, we had to request the corresponding amount of non-volatile storage.
 To be further certain not to miss storage this time --- as we were not sure how efficient the encoding to disk would be --- we in fact requested 200GB.